akshitsangwan/hackathon1-devsnest-notepad-app/README.md

 # hackathon1-devsnest-notepad-app

-<b>DevNotes</b> is simple Notes Taking Website built using HMTL5, CSS3 and JavaScript.
+<h3><b>DevNotes</b> is simple Notes Taking Website built using HMTL5, CSS3 and JavaScript.
 It is project we built in Hackathon One at Devsnest.
-We are team of 3 members, namely, Akshit Sangwan, Himanshu Kesarwani, Ayush Maheshwari.
+We are team of 3 members, namely, Akshit Sangwan, Himanshu Kesarwani, Ayush Maheshwari.</h3>

-#Instructions to use:
+<h2>#Instructions to use:</h2>

 1.Double Click on any Note to delete.
 2.Select text and click on Copy Button to Copy.